 In addition to showing the “overhang test”, I also recommend printing it in order to determine at which angle your printer starts to fail (download here).
 It is also worth considering that there is always room from improving a few degrees without adding supports.

 An experienced printer will also be able to set the most efficient positioning of a model inside the slicing software.
 Most of the times, you can get by without supports by simple rotating the model.

 Wall thickness of a 3d print

-Unless you want to print in Vase-Mode (now you know what to ask google next… you are welcome!), it’s also important to know the tradeoffs of wall thickness.
+Unless you want to print in Vase-Mode (where only the outer part of the model gets printed in one continuous line), it’s also important to know the tradeoffs of wall thickness.
 By Wall Thickness, I mean the number of adjacent filament depositions the extruder makes on each outer part of the print in order to “build the wall”.
 This parameter will have two main consequences: